-Efficiently load a large data set in a distributed manner in order to explore and understand the data using familiar query techniques with Spark SQL.
+Efficiently load a large dataset in a distributed manner to explore and understand the data using familiar query techniques with Spark SQL.

-Sample, aggregate, relabel, or otherwise manipulate a large data sets to make it more suitable for analysis or training.Note
+Sample, aggregate, relabel, or otherwise manipulate a large datasets to make them more suitable for analysis or training.Note

 The following are usage patterns that are presently not suitable for on-demand Spark on Domino:

-While Spark itself offers a robust stream processing engine, the ephemeral nature of the on-demand clusters on Domino, makes it not a great fit for long-lived stream processing applications.
+While Spark offers a robust stream processing engine, the ephemeral nature of the on-demand clusters on Domino makes it not a great fit for long-lived stream processing applications.

-For such cases, you should consider using an externally managed Spark cluster.
+For such cases, consider using an externally managed Spark cluster.

 The Domino on-demand clusters do not come with an HDFS installation and are generally not suitable for collocating data and compute.

 Data in Domino clusters is intended to reside outside the cluster (for example, object store or Domino data set).
-For cases where it is desirable to use the cluster as long term HDFS storage, you should consider using an externally managed Spark cluster.
+When you want to use the cluster as long-term HDFS storage, consider using an externally managed Spark cluster.

-While Domino orchestrates Spark on Kubernetes in a reliable way, no extensive performance tuning or optimization has been performed.
-The cluster configuration and default context configuration parameters may not be optimized for such workloads.Note
+While Domino orchestrates Spark on Kubernetes reliably, no extensive performance tuning or optimization has been performed.
+The cluster configuration and default context configuration parameters might not be optimized for such workloads.Note